nschonni/cordova-docs/articles/getting-started/configure-vs-tools-apache-cordova.md

 4. Open your project, choose **Build**, **Clean Solution**.

-5. Delete the platforms folder in the project and then rebuild your project.
+5. Delete the platforms/*platform* folder, like platforms/android, and then rebuild your project.

     If this does not resolve the issue, see the [Known Issues](./known-issues/known-issues-general.md).